Govt sanctions Rs 7.87 crores as out-of-pocket allowance for Khelo India athletes | Devdiscourse

-Each athlete in a Khelo India academy is given an annual scholarship of Rs 5 lakhs, of which Rs 1 lakh 20 thousand is directly transferred to the athlete's bank account as out-of-pocket allowance, the Ministry said in a statement.
+Each athlete in a Khelo India academy is given an annual scholarship of Rs 5 lakhs, of which Rs 1.20 lakh is directly transferred to the athlete's bank account as out-of-pocket allowance, the Ministry said in a statement.
 The Khelo India Scheme acts as a feeder to other elite schemes of the government, including the Target Olympic Podium Scheme.

 Athletes like weightlifter Jeremy Lalrinnunga, shooter Saurabh Chaudhary and swimmer Srihari Nataraj are all Khelo India finds who have later been inducted into the core group or developmental group of TOPS.